Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces

-In \cite{CS03}, and later in \cite{CS09} and \cite{IRT}, a Hilbert space $\mathcal{H}$ of $1$-forms and a related analog $\partial$ of the exterior derivation (in $L_2$-sense) had been introduced by means of tensor products and energy norms, see Section \ref{S:Energy} below for precise definitions.
-Its norm is most conveniently expressed in terms of energy measures in the sense of LeJan and Fukushima, \cite{FOT94,LeJan78}.
+In \cite{CS03}, and later in \cite{CS09} and \cite{IRT}, a Hilbert space $\mathcal{H}$ of $1$-forms and a related analog $\partial$ of the exterior derivation (in $L_2$-sense) had been introduced by means of tensor products and energy norms, see Section \ref{S:Energy} below.
+For the classical Dirichlet form associated with the Laplace-Beltrami operator on a smooth compact Riemannian manifold the space $\mathcal{H}$ agrees with the Hilbert space of $L_2$-differential $1$-forms, up to an isomorphism.
+The norm in $\mathcal{H}$ is most conveniently expressed in terms of energy measures in the sense of LeJan and Fukushima, \cite{FOT94,LeJan78}.
 Without too much effort a related notion of weighted energy measures for $1$-forms can be introduced, what yields a coherent picture (especially in probabilistic terms) and is useful for some applications in \cite{HTa} and \cite{HTb}.

 The energy measure of a bounded energy finite function may be absolutely continuous with respect to the given reference measure or not.
 In Eberle \cite[Section 3.2 and Appendix D]{Eb99} it is shown how to construct derivation operators if the energy measures are absolutely continuous for all functions from a dense algebra contained in the domain of the generator.
 On fractal spaces energy measures are typically singular with respect to the self-similar Hausdorff measure on the base space, cf. \cite{BBST99,Hino03,Hino05,Ku89}.
 However, the construction in \cite[Theorem 3.11]{Eb99} is still possible if we choose a finite or countable pool of functions admitting energy densities and being energy dense in the space of bounded energy finite functions.
 Switching to a suitable measure $m$ if needed (a so-called \emph{energy dominant measure} \cite{Hino10} or, more specifically, a \emph{Kusuoka measure} $\widetilde{m}$, see \cite{Ki08,Ku89,T08}), this can be realized for any regular Dirichlet form.